surmeier/about/index.md

 - I have high familiarity with and am actively learning `Rzk`, `F*/Low*`, `Nix`, `Lean 4`, `Dhall`, `Unison`, and `RISC-V Assembly`.

-I like water polo, competitive poker, and fashion design in my free time.
+I enjoy water polo, fashion design, competitive poker, and NFL analytics in my free time.
 If you're interested in working on something together, contact me via email: `hays <at> surmeier <dot> us`.

 - “The valor that struggles is better than the weakness that endures.” - Hegel.

 - "I always finish my side projects." - Me

 S/O to all the black cats who code!!!
 Happy 4/4.
+Praise be.